StefanBloemheuvel/StefanBloemheuvel.github.io/index.md

 #### 2019

 Stefan Bloemheuvel, Benjamin Klöpper and Martin Atzmueller.
-Graph Summarization for Computational Sensemaking on Complex Industrial Event Logs [Accepted]
+Graph Summarization for Computational Sensemaking on Complex Industrial Event Logs in 17th Int.
+Conference on Business Process Management (BPM 2019) [Accepted]

 Stefan Bloemheuvel, Martin Atzmueller and Marie Postma.
 Stratification-oriented analysis of community structure in networks of face-to-face proximity in Mining Ubiquitous and Social Interaction Networks